interacto/interacto-javafx/README.md

 # Malai and the Model-View-Instrument (MVI) pattern

 Malai is an implementation of the **Model-View-Instrument** (**MVI**) pattern.<br/>
-MVI complements traditional pattern (MVC, MVP, MVVM) by introducing the concepts the action and user interaction as first class concerns.
+MVI complements traditional patterns (MVC, MVP, MVVM) by introducing the concepts the action and user interaction as first class concerns.

-MVI is not another pattern to choose against MVP, MVC, etc. MVI complements the patterns you choose for your application:<br/>
+MVI is not another pattern to choose against MVP, MVC, etc.<br/> MVI complements the different patterns you choose for your applications:<br/>
-With MVI, a user interface has **actions** and **user interactions** in addition to the traditional model, view, controller/presenter/viewModel/component/etc. (this last is called in MVI an instrument).
+with MVI, a user interface has **actions** and **user interactions** in addition to the traditional model, view, controller/presenter/viewModel/component/etc. (this last is called an instrument in MVI).

-MVI eases the development of highly interactive applications by
+MVI eases the development of highly interactive applications by:

 - providing binding features to transform user interactions into actions (instead of using the low level, error-prone, and not-scalable event handling system)
 - providing a library of reusable standard and modern user interactions